nicklutsko/nicklutsko.github.io/_posts/2019-08-20-Why-Doesnt-Earths-Atmosphere-Superrotate.md

 $$
 where \(\Omega\) is the angular velocity at the Equator, \(a\) is Earth's radius and \(\theta\) is latitude.
 At the equator, the surface angular momentum is \(M = \Omega a^2\), so superrotating flow has
 $$
-u_s > \Omega sin^2(\theta) / cos\theta.
+u_s > a\Omega sin^2(\theta) / cos\theta.
 $$</p>

 <p>Hide's theorem says that the mean flow cannot maintain a superrotation state, hence the only way to create superrotation is with (upgradient) eddy momentum fluxes.
 This is actually pretty common: the atmospheres of Venus, Jupiter, Saturn and Titan superrotate.
-People also get excited about superrotation because of the potential for bistability.
-Simple models often show hysteresis, where a superrotating and non-superrotating state co-exist for certain model parameters (e.g., <a href="https://journals.ametsoc.org/doi/abs/10.1175/1520-0469%281993%29050%3C1211%3AESAMOT%3E2.0.CO%3B2">here</a>).
-There are also ideas/evidence that superrotation was important for some <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2008PA001652">paleoclimates</a> and at <a href="https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2010GL043468">very high CO\(_2\) concentrations</a>.</p>
+People also get excited about superrotation because of the potential for bistability, as simple models often show a superrotating and non-superrotating state co-existing for certain parameters (e.g., <a href="https://journals.ametsoc.org/doi/abs/10.1175/1520-0469%281993%29050%3C1211%3AESAMOT%3E2.0.CO%3B2">here</a>).
+There are also ideas/evidence that superrotation was important for some <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2008PA001652">paleoclimates</a> and could reappear at <a href="https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2010GL043468">very high CO\(_2\) concentrations</a>.</p>

 <p>So why doesn’t Earth’s atmosphere superrotate?
 To answer this, we have to go through the terms in Earth’s zonal-mean angular momentum budget:
 $$